 Medicines Homecare team manager Reuben Morgan while the software runs on-screen in the background validate them, with an explanation of why not.
 Every prescription checked by the robot, the pharmacist also checked just to ensure all policies and procedures were adhered to and ensure the bot was doing exactly what we asked of it."
-RPA was used over a three-month pericending in October.
-Mr Morgan said proof of value was demonstrated, with RP is ing third of the time to check prescrip in a pharmacist would.
-Mr Morgan in it has demonstrated to us that the area o many other processes we can use investigating further.
+RPA was used over a three-month period ending in October.
+Mr Morgan said proof of value was demonstrated, with RPA taking a third of the time to check prescriptions as a pharmacist would.
+Mr Morgan said "It has demonstrated to us that there are so many other processes we can use RPA on, one of which we are investigating further.
 Hopefully we can roll that out over the next few months."